NYU Logo (New York University Logo)

 NYU Emblem

-The New York University wordmark is very minimalistic, with bold sans serif letters in it.
-It uses Gotham Bold, the school’s official font.
+NYU’s trademark is very minimalist, featuring bold serifs.
+It uses Gotham Bold, the official university font.
 It is easily adaptable to any design and is timeless.
-With its clean design, Gotham allows you to focus on the name of the university.
+With its clean design, Gotham allows you to focus on the university’s name.

-The lettering on the stamps looks very different.
-The designers chose a slim serif typeface for them – Mercury Text Roman.
-It is a secondary NYU typeface that is designed for formal style.
+The lettering on the stamps looks completely different.
+The designers chose a thin serif font for them, Mercury Text Roman.
+This is NYU’s secondary font, designed for a formal style.

 NYU Symbol

-New York University has not only official typography but also its color scheme.
-Its basis is NYU Violet (# 57068C).
-A rich purple hue is present in all graphic symbols of the university and is combined with the classic white color.
-In ancient Greece, he was associated with Athens, where there were the most developed educational institutions.
+NYU has not only official typography but also a color scheme.
+Its base is NYU Violet (# 57068C).
+The rich purple shade appears in all university graphic symbols and is paired with classic white.
+It was associated with Athens, where the most developed educational institutions were located in ancient Greece.

 Can I use the NYU logo?

-Reproduction of the NYU logo may be subject to the rules specified in the branding guidelines and only in external and internal communications of the university.
+Reproduction of the NYU logo is permitted by the branding guidelines and only in the university’s external and internal communications.

 Who founded NYU?